-Here we investigate the propensity for the American Woodcock to fly at low altitudes during their migratory flights and examine how those flight altitudes compare to the altitudinal distributions of common airspace obstacles.
-We hypothesize that woodcock flight altitudes will fall below mean estimates for nocturnal migrants (418–459m a.g.l.; Horton et al. 2016), and would frequently fall within lower altitudinal ranges corresponding with obstacles such as buildings, air turbines, and communication towers, based on high rates of collisions for this species (Mendall and Aldous 1943, Loss et al. 2020).
-We also hypothesize that woodcock flight altitudes will be lower in fall than spring, in accordance with general trends in nocturnal migrants (Horton et al. 2016), and that flight altitudes will be similar among age and sex classes due to similar morphological characteristics among these classes (McAuley et al. 2020, Agostini et al. 2023).
-Our analysis sheds light on the vulnerability of woodcock and other nocturnal migrants to airspace collisions during their migratory flights, and the necessity for further study of low altitude movements.
+Here we investigate the propensity for the American Woodcock to fly at low altitudes during migratory flights, and examine how flight altitudes compare to the altitudinal distributions of common airspace obstacles.
+We hypothesized that woodcock flight altitudes will fall below mean estimates for nocturnal migrants (418–459m a.g.l.; Horton et al. 2016), and would frequently fall within lower altitudinal ranges corresponding with obstacles such as buildings, air turbines, and communication towers, based on high rates of collisions for this species (Mendall and Aldous 1943, Loss et al. 2020).
+We also hypothesized that woodcock flight altitudes will be lower in fall than spring, in accordance with general trends in nocturnal migrants (Horton et al. 2016), and that flight altitudes will be similar among age and sex classes due to similar morphological characteristics among these classes (McAuley et al. 2020, Agostini et al. 2023).
+Our analysis sheds light on the vulnerability of woodcock and other nocturnal migrants to airspace collisions during their migratory flights, and the necessity for further study of low altitude movements of birds in general.

 2 Methods